Church of the Assumption of Our Lady and Saint John the Baptist: History

 The church was built first in the Gothic style around 1300 as one of the first High Gothic buildings in the Kingdom of Bohemia and as the first church in the kingdom resembling French Gothic cathedrals.
 It was built on the place of an older church and was a part of the Cistercians Sedlec Abbey, which was the oldest Cistercian abbey in the Czech lands founded in 1142.
 The abbey was burnt down by the Hussites in 1421 and the church became a ruin for the next two centuries.

-In 1700 the abbot of the Sedlec Abbey Jindřich Snopek decided to rebuild the old church.
+In 1700, the abbot of the Sedlec Abbey Jindřich Snopek decided to rebuild the old church.
 The reconstruction was conducted by the architect Pavel Ignác Bayer.
-After three years Bayer was replaced by Jan Blažej Santini-Aichel who had worked for the Cistercians already in Zbraslav.
+After three years Bayer was replaced by Johann Santini-Aichel, who had worked for the Cistercians already in Zbraslav.
 He completed the reconstruction of the church in his original style called Baroque Gothic.
 This reconstruction was celebrated for its impressive vaulting and facade as well as for its antechamber, which had been decorated by the statues made by Matěj Václav Jäckel.
 The church was consecrated in 1708.

 Although the church was rebuilt in the early 18th century his eastern part with side chapels, choir and transept should have preserved its original appearance (from outside).

 The latest restoration of the church took place in 2001.